-- An Efficiency Strategy approved as part of the Medium Term Financial Strategy - Performance Management reporting - Procurement rules that ensure VfM is delivered through the Councils procurement of goods and services - A Governance Action Plan to ensure that proper and effective governance happens in practice at all times.
+- Procurement rules that ensure VfM is delivered through the Councils procurement of goods and services - A Governance Action Plan to ensure that proper and effective governance happens in practice at all times.

 The Council will continue to maintain the focus on Value for Money whilst striving to achieve its key outcomes.